CER-REC/esa-data-bank_banque-donnees-ees/berdi/Section_02_DB_setup_and_CSVs_extraction/readme.md

 ## Overview

-The table extraction process utilizes a MySQL Database to store the results of the extraction process.
-The steps of the process:
+The table extraction process utilizes a MSSQL Database to store the results of the extraction process.
+The setup instructions and SQL scripts for MySQL database has also been provided in case you choose to utilize an open source MySQL Community Edition.
+The steps of the process are as follows:
-1. Create the DB (e.g. with MySQL Workbench) to store data in.
+1. Create the DB (e.g. with either MSSQL or MySQL Workbench) to store data in
-2. Create two tables in it:
+2. Create two tables in it (refer schema in `DB.sql` in case you are using MySQL else use `DB_MSSQL.sql` for MSSQL database):
     * `pdfs` for storing information about the CSVs
     * `csvs` for storing information about extracted csvs